Thiird/Thiird.github.io/src/blogs/1_embedded_systems_intro/blog.md

 There are several different kinds of computational units, so let's start from something that most people are familiar with: your desktop PC.

-The CU of dekstop PCs is called <strong>Central Processing Unit</strong> (CPU).
+The CU of desktop PCs is called <strong>Central Processing Unit</strong> (CPU).
 The CPU is a general purpose computer, meaning that when it's turned on, it starts executing a list of instructions specified by a program, written by a programmer: the list of instructions determine what the CPU does, so if the instructions are changed, the CPU will do different things.
 The hardware remains the same, but it carries out different computations based on the instructions given (e.g. the software).
 This is not a trivial thing: considering that integrated circuits are machines, the bare fact that a general purpose machine is manufacturable makes it so that everyone can have a computer for their own needs at low cost: simply make 100 CPUs and program them differently.
 I cannot overstate how much this changed the world.

 CPUs are chips that change what they do based on their programming.
 This flexibility is great, but it comes at a cost: speed.
 Following a list of instructions takes time, as the CPU needs to read the next instruction, see what that is, activate the part of the chip that does that, and then actually execute it.
 This is called the <em>Fetch-Decode-Execute</em> cycle: the CPU fetches the next instruction, decodes what it is, and then executes it.